rust-lang/rust/src/doc/reference.md

 # Crates and source files

 Rust is a *compiled* language.
 Its semantics obey a *phase distinction* between compile-time and run-time.
 Those semantic rules that have a *static interpretation* govern the success or failure of compilation.
-We refer to these rules as "static semantics".
-Semantic rules called "dynamic semantics" govern the behavior of programs at run-time.
-A program that fails to compile due to violation of a compile-time rule has no defined dynamic semantics; the compiler should halt with an error report, and produce no executable artifact.
+Those semantics that have a *dynamic interpretation* govern the behavior of the program at run-time.

 The compilation model centers on artifacts called _crates_.
 Each compilation processes a single crate in source form, and if successful, produces a single